Whiteboard-MCP/Whiteboard-MCP/README.md

 Just paste this into your AI assistant (Claude Code, Cursor, etc.):

 > Install the whiteboard-mcp MCP server for me.
-You can find install instructions at https://whiteboard-mcp.com and the package at https://www.npmjs.com/package/whiteboard-mcp — add it to my MCP config so I can use it.
+You can find install instructions at https://whiteboard-mcp.com — add it to my MCP config so I can use it.
 Then open the canvas and draw me a quick test diagram.

 Your AI should handle the rest.
 Restart your AI assistant afterwards.